 Bad Investments for Beginners

 Not only are individual stocks expensive, but you need also need a lot of them to see any investment gains.
-You have to buy at least 100 shares to see any real gains, even on dividend paying stocks.
-And 100 shares of a quality stock can get crazy expensive!
+You have to buy at least 100 shares to see any real gains, even on dividend-paying stocks.
+And 100 shares of quality stock can get crazy expensive!

-Story time!
 I bought 1 single share of Microsoft stock back in 2010 (ish) for about $26.
-You know what that stock is worth now?
+Do you know what that stock is worth now?
 Seven years later, that single share swelled into a whopping 1.25 shares!!
 And my investment gains are sitting at around $70!
 Can you imagine how much money I’ll make off this investment in another 20 years if the market keeps going the way it is?
 You guessed it: Not much.

 Another big drawback to buying individual stocks is that they come with a huge amount of risk.
 Sometimes companies get bought out and sometimes they go out of business.
 There may be an economic crash that certain companies just can’t recover from (who remembers Circuit City?)
 You can risk losing your entire investment if the company that you picked goes bankrupt.
 You can also lose your entire investment if the company you picked ends up on an episode of American Greed.
 It sounds funny, but it seriously happens!

-Bank accounts (checking and savings) aren’t investments.
+Bank accounts (checking and savings) are examples of “investments” that are terrible for beginners because of the low returns.
+In fact, they aren’t even really investments.
 They are safe havens for your money.
 If you live in the US and have under two hundred and fifty thousand dollars in the bank, all of your money is insured by the FDIC even if the bank goes under (the only exception would be if the United States collapses, and if that happens I’m pretty sure we will have more serious problems).
 So bank accounts are awesome safe places to store your money.

 Now I’m not saying not to store money in the bank.
 They definitely have their place (hello, emergency funds!).
 Having liquid cash in accessible accounts is extremely important, hell, I have a bunch of bank accounts!
 But none of those bank accounts are making me any money, so they aren’t good investments.